codycjy/02_620_Project/preprocessing/README.md

 #### Fine-Level Clustering

 The interactive notebook `fine_cluster.ipynb` performs more granular clustering and visualizes results in real-time, with options to save the output to a designated folder.

-## Conclusion

-Our comprehensive analytical pipeline enables the identification of cell type-specific gene expression signatures in Alzheimer's disease.
-By accounting for technical and biological confounds and implementing a dual-level clustering approach, we can precisely characterize vulnerable cell populations and their associated molecular pathways, advancing our understanding of Alzheimer's disease pathophysiology.